aoikurokawa/posts/private/Building and Understanding Whitelist Programs on Solana.md

 ```

 ##### WhitelistEntry

+The `WhitelistEntry` account links a specific address to the parent Whitelist.
+It includes:

+- The parent Whitelist reference.
+- The whitelisted address.
+- A rate-limiting mechanism for controlled interactions.

 ```rust
 /// a PDA derived from the address of the account to add and the base whitelist